robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 Bennet also introduces the new character of T'Ryssa Chen.
 She's sassy, quirky, and very un-Vulcan.
 Her character was, at times, a bit over-the-top.
 But she was still a huge improvement over the dull and unlikeable T'Lana and Leybenzon.
 I was glad that Bennet restricted the new characters to a single person.
 Like _Sword Of Damocles_, I found that focusing on a single character helped to centre the story.

-The book focuses heavily on a single theme: family, children and procreation.
+The book focuses heavily on a single theme; family, children and procreation.
 This theme is woven into every chapter.
-For example, Chen has daddy issues, Picard fears the Borg incursion makes having a family too risky, and The Noh Angels just can't seem to wrap their hands around the whole procreation thing.
-Additionally, the liberated Borg (E.g. Hugh and his partner) are searching for a way to reproduce.
+For example, Chen has daddy issues, Picard fears the Borg incursion makes having a family too risky, and The Noh Angels just can't seem to wrap their heads around the whole procreation thing.
+Additionally, the liberated Borg (E.g. Hugh and his partner) are searching for a way to reproduce in order to keep their society going.

 ![](https://i.redd.it/15qj9532npm61.gif)

 This leads up to Crusher falling pregnant just as the Borg launch a devastating incursion into Federation space.
-Queue the forthcoming Destiny trilogy.
+Queue the forthcoming _Destiny_ trilogy.

-Somehow I can't quite decide whether I liked the all-pervasive central theme of family/children/procreation or not.
-I think I did like the sense of theme running through the story, but I had two minor quibbles.
-Firstly, the theme was simply too enmeshed in every aspect of the story and lacked subtlety.
+Although I appreciated Bennet's dedication to a central theme, I had two minor quibbles.
+Firstly, the theme lacked subtlety and was too enmeshed in every aspect of the story.
 Secondly, the book pushes a single message; children are great and wonderous and you should have children even if a) You spend most of your life away from them on a starship or b) the Borg are coming to eff you up and murder everyone you love.

 Perhaps the message could have been a bit more balanced.

-All that being said, Bennet does a lot of good things with _Greater Than The Sum_.
-He manages to bring one of his trademark big, wacky ideas and integrates it into an entertaining story.
-Chen is a welcome breath of fresh air.
-I also appreciated the book was a little "tighter" than Bennet's _Titan_ novel _Orion's Hounds_.
+All that being said, Bennet does many good things with _Greater Than The Sum_.
+He brings one of his trademark big, wacky ideas (sentient, naturally forming planetary computers anyone?) and integrates it into an entertaining story.
+His original creation, T'Ryssa Chen, is a breath of fresh air.
+The book was a little tighter than Bennet's _Titan_ novel _Orion's Hounds_, which I appreciated.

 ### Reception

 _Greater Than The Sum_ received generally positive reviews online.
 It holds an impressive "outstanding" rating on Trek BBS, with many people praising the new character of Chen.
 Trek Movie gave it a positive review, stating it featured, "\[..\] a unique new construct, effective use of thread-bare villains, and a heavy dose of character development."
 Trek Lit also gave it a glowing review, stating that the book, "\[...\] turned out to be a very thoughtful and compelling story."
 However, Unreality Sc-Fi were not such big fans, "To say _Greater than the Sum_ was an utter disappointment would be a huge understatement".

-[Book sales were again modest](https://startrekbook.club/about/sales-data/), which at this point was the case for most relaunch Trek novels.
+[Book sales were again modest](https://startrekbook.club/about/sales-data/), as was the case for most relaunch Trek novels at this point.

 ### The final verdict

 _Greater Than The Sum_ is, despite its imperfections, one of the stronger entries in the post-Nemesis litverse.
-It features a welcome cast shakeup with the introduction of Chen, who was a bit over-the-top but still an enjoyable addition to the Enterprise crew.
-The story is original, entertaining and cleverly moves the Borg into the back seat and focuses instead on the characters.
-Perhaps some of the themes could have been handled with a bit more subtlety.
+It features a welcome cast shakeup with the introduction of Chen, who was a bit over-the-top, but still an enjoyable addition to the _Enterprise_ crew.
+The story was original, entertaining and it cleverly moved the Borg into the back seat so it could focus on more original ideas.
+Yes, the book's theme(s) lacked subtlety, but it was still a fun adventure with plenty of big concepts and thought-provoking moments.

 ### Links